Q: I’m starting a job at a SaaS company after years in consumer apps. What should I know that might not be obvious to a newcomer?

 In SaaS …

-- Your best customers will threaten to leave and imperil your business.
+- Your best customers will threaten to leave and you can’t just let them go like free users or $6 a month paid subscribers.

-- Feature gaps will seemingly almost wreck your company as the competiton doesn’t have them.
+- Feature gaps will seemingly almost wreck your company as the competition doesn’t have them.

-- You’ll have to get on jets and visit customers.
-You can’t just work in the office.
+- You’ll have to get on a lot of Zooms and even jets and talk to customers.
+You can’t just code and click.

 - You’ll have to meet and host customers.
 At events.
 At your office.
 All the time.